 Charging and Discharging

 LiPo batteries can also be harmed by being discharged too far.
 To protect against this, almost all LiPo batteries have a small safety circuit built into the top of the cell that will shut off the battery if the voltage drops below a certain threshold (usually 3V).
+The protection circuit board is usually under the yellow Kapton tape where the wires are connected.

 LiPo batteries have a very low internal discharge rate.
 This makes them a good candidate for projects that have low power requirements and need to run for many days or months.